gregrickaby/nextjs-github-pages/README.md

 Deploy Next.js to GitHub Pages with GitHub Actions.
 [View the deployed app](https://gregrickaby.github.io/nextjs-github-pages/) 🚀

 > ⚠️ Heads up!
-GitHub Pages _does not_ support serverless or edge functions.
-This means dynamic functionality will be disabled.
+GitHub Pages _is not_ a Node.js server.
+So dynamic logic that cannot be computed during the build process, are not supported!
 See all the [unsupported features](https://nextjs.org/docs/app/building-your-application/deploying/static-exports#unsupported-features).

 ---